 Piet Mondrian, the minimalist of the modern artists

-Almost everyone is familiar with Mondrian’s work on some level, his distinctive and minimal abstract grids filled with simple primary colours are a classic of art, design, and popular art prints.
-They evolved gradually from traditional figurative and landscape work which took on increasingly simple brushwork and colouring, touching on Impressionism, Fauvism, and Cubism before settling into abstracts made from geometric forms.
+Almost everyone is familiar with Mondrian’s work on some level, his distinctive and minimal abstract grids filled with simple primary colours are a classic of art, design, and popular art prints in poster shops.
+They evolved gradually from traditional figurative and landscape work which took on increasingly simple brushwork and colouring, touching on impressionism, fauvism, and cubism before settling into abstracts made from geometric forms.
 The first grid paintings began just after the First World War, and though they appear to be flat colours, a close inspection reveals extensive brushwork designed to provide the white space with the greatest depth.
 His style continued to mature throughout his life, focusing more heavily on linework, until the lines began to be made up from blocks of colour also in his last few pieces.

-Manet was another key artist in leading the transition from the traditional realism of past art, with the Impressionism that drove the early development of Modern Art.
-He was one of the earliest artists to begin painting modern life rather than classics or antiquity, and began working with loose and simple brush strokes that some critics called “unfinished”, but which formed the essence of the emerging Impressionist style.
-Much of his work finds comparison today in street and documentary photography; studies of cafe scenes, social activities and street scenes in Paris, all in natural light, capture the world around him and that period of time.
-Whilst these are common subjects today they were revolutionary at the time and had a huge impact; for many, Manet is the father of Modernism.
+Manet was another key artist in leading the transition from the traditional realism of past art, with the impressionism that drove the early development of modern art.
+He was one of the earliest artists to begin painting modern life rather than classics or antiquity, and began working with loose and simple brush strokes that some critics called “unfinished”, but which formed the essence of the emerging impressionist style.
+Much of his work finds comparison in contemporary art through street and documentary photography; studies of cafe scenes, social activities and street scenes in Paris, all in natural light, capture the world around him and that period of time.
+Whilst these are common subjects today they were revolutionary at the time and had a huge impact; for many, Manet is the father of modernism.